scientist-softserv/hyrax-analytics-g4/README.md

 As of <2023-09-25 Mon>, I run the following between each change:

 - `bin/console` :: Boot up the bundler environment.
-- `G4.call` :: A quick alias for querying the analytics.
+- `Report.call` :: A quick alias for querying the analytics.

 I have not yet successfully retrieved any data, but that might be because there’s some configuration issue.